You're reading docs for Nextly Alpha. APIs may change between releases.

 });

 The admin sidebar is permission-gated.
-Navigation items only appear for users who have the required permission.
-The built-in permission mapping:
+Items only render for users who have the matching permission on their assigned roles:

 DashboardAlways visible